 Can be one of 'gr', or 'oz'

 Aggregated information about the SKU's inventory.
-Returned only when retrieving a single SKU with a Channel application.
+Returned only when retrieving a single SKU with a Sales channel application.

 Unique identifier for the resource (hash).